Azpect3120/document-sync-protocol/specification.md

     /**
      *  Address to start the server on.
      *  Port should be provided as well.
-     */
+     *  If not provided, the server will start on the default port: 3270 */
     host: string;

     /**
-     *  List of capbilities the server will implement.
+     *  Define the capbilities the server will implement.
+     *  If empty, the server will not implement any capabilities.
-     *  If not provided, the server will not have any capbilities.
+     *  If not provided, the server will fail to start.
      */
     capabilities: ServerCapabilities;